hasanuzzamanpriyam/invoice-billing-system-rawPHP/README.md

 To execute the program use XAMPP Server
-Put this into XAMPP\htdocs\ directory and configure database with yours and run XAMPP server with Database
+Put this into XAMPP\htdocs\ directory and configure database with yours and run XAMPP server with Database and the url is "localhost/Invoice Billing System/index.php"
-url: localhost/Invoice Billing System/index.php